The North Carolina Mountains are the smallest of the three regions in North Carolina, accounting for only about a fifth of the total state.

-The highest point in the Mountains region being mt.
+The highest point in the North Carolina Mountains region being mt.
 Mitchell, at 6,684.
 About 125 peaks rise above 5,000 feet, and over 40 are above 6,000 feet.

-Average temperatures range from upper twenties to upper thirties, depending upon altitude and latitude, with the northern latitudes and upper altitudes typically receiving colder temperatures.
+Average temperatures range from upper twenties to upper thirties.
+Depending upon altitude and latitude.
+With the northern latitudes and upper altitudes typically receiving colder temperatures.

-The southwestern region of North Carolina receives the most precipitation of any spot in the Eastern United States, with about eighty to ninety inches of precipitation per year.
+The southwestern region of the North Carolina Mountains receives the most precipitation of any spot in the Eastern United States.
+About eighty to ninety inches of precipitation per year.

 Locations with the most amounts of precipitation include Highlands, which receives about 84 inches per year, and Lake Toxaway, which receives about 92 inches per year.

 Overall, the average amount of precipitation in the North Carolina Mountains is from 40 to 55 inches per year, The average amount of snowfall is around twenty inches.

 With its varied altitudes and topography of mountains and valleys, laced with rivers and spotted with clear lakes, the North Carolina Mountains region is one of the most beautiful of North Carolina’s areas.